athenalabs/acorn-player/docs/writing-shells.md

 });

+//@@ This Shell does not need to specify an EditView.
+It simply uses its
+//@@ parent's, LinkShell.EditView.
+It provides exactly the functionality
+//@@ we want.

 //@@ Registering the shell is important.
 It's what allows the acorn-player
 //@@ to construct the right Shell objects for the right shell identifiers.